← Back

 The Story

-The problem with paper pads is you run out.
-And every app I found was either full of ads, didn't have stories my kids cared about, or charged a subscription for what is, at its core, a very simple idea.
-So we built our own.
+My kids love Mad Libs.
+The problem with paper pads is you run out, and every app I found was either full of ads, didn't have stories my kids cared about, or charged a subscription for what is a very simple idea.
+So I built one.

 Where We Are

 It was supposed to be simple.
 Fill in the blanks, read the story, laugh.
-But then we got into the design, and the design got into us.
-Somewhere around the third complete redesign — this time a late-80s Memphis aesthetic with vaporwave colors — it became the most visually ambitious thing I've built.
-A word game probably doesn't need 116 retro art assets, and yet.
+But the design kept escalating.
+By the third complete redesign -- this time a late-80s Memphis aesthetic with vaporwave colors -- it had become the most visually ambitious thing I've built.
+116 retro art assets for a word game.

 108 Stories